-Please find below our Pickleball Nova Scotia Return to Play guidelines that were reviewed and approved by the Communities, Sport, and Recreation Division of the Province of Nova Scotia back in June.
-The only modifications that have been made since then are related to indoor venues in light of the new Provincial mandate on wearing masks in public places.
+Please find below our Pickleball Nova Scotia Return to Play guidelines that were reviewed and approved by the Communities, Sport, and Recreation Division of the Province of Nova Scotia back in June of 2020.

-We would ask that every pickleball player reads this information in its entirety and that you pay close attention to our three most important recommendations:
+We would also ask that every pickleball player reads the information in this guide below in its entirety and that you pay close attention to our three most important recommendations:

 1) If you are are feeling unwell and symptomatic, please do not participate in this activity

 2) Always practice social distancing when you are in the presence of people who are not part of your family bubbles.

 3) While all of our recommendations pertain to an overall safe return to play, please respect and adhere to the current provincial guidelines for each region of the province as well as the guidelines being enforced by the various host venues.
 To view the current Provincial guidelines, please click here.

 RECOMMENDATIONS FOR A SAFE RETURN TO PLAY

 Since the start of the COVID-19 crisis, Pickleball Nova Scotia has been committed to encouraging a safe sporting environment.
 This commitment includes the health and safety of pickleball players as well as everyone else in the communities where we live and play.